Courtesy Posts

 Vet Information: Keenan is neutered, up to date on vaccines, and has had a negative heartworm test.
 He is vision impaired due to age, and his vision is continuing to deteriorate.
 Keenan's rescue believes that his vision is very blurred and that he doesn't see much clearly but that he sees movement.

-Dog Information: Keenan had been adopted from a shelter in Houston as a pup in 2013 and was surrendered back to them in March 2022.
+From Keenan's Rescue: Keenan had been adopted from a shelter in Houston as a pup in 2013 and was surrendered back to them in March 2022.
 He was pulled from the shelter and taken in by a local rescue, BFF Pet Adoption.
-He has been with them for about two months.
 Keenan is an indoor dog with the run of the house.
 He is housebroken and leash trained.
 He knows the cue for sit.
 Keenan is an outgoing boy who is good with people of all ages and other dogs.
 He is not possessive with treats, toys, or food, and he has never shown aggression to people or other animals.
 He has no bite history.
+They tell us that Keenan is doing great, but that it was so sad that he was turned in to the humane society in Houston, and they saved him.
+He would have been put to sleep.
+He goes out regularly each day.
+He is cared for, food, water, clean blanket, large yard.
+He has a good life and is well cared for.

 Trouble